OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 While analyzing the source code, look for the fields or screens where sensitive data is involved.
 Identify if the application sanitize the screen before being backgrounded.

+Check for implementations such as:
+applicationWillResignActive:
+applicationDidBecomeActive:
+applicationDidEnterBackground:

+If no such implementations or similar implementations exist, the application will most probably cache the current page when being backgrounded.

 ### Remediation

 The application must obsucate/hide any sensitive informations before being backgrouded, either by bluring the screen (e.g. using GPUImageiOSBlurFilter) or overriding the current view in the applicationDidEnterBackground state transition method.